mtau6190-dot/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 -2.1 - Installed Active Directory in "dc-1".
 This VM serves as the Windows Server 2022 and then promoted the Server as the Domain Controller (DC): Set up a new forest as "mydomain.com".
 Restarted and logged back in as: "mydomain.com\labUser"
 <img width="1309" height="896" alt="image" src="https://github.com/user-attachments/assets/c3cf7247-33da-4d3a-9265-13643f04686c" />
 <img width="923" height="712" alt="image" src="https://github.com/user-attachments/assets/c2342f01-683c-47af-bd9a-19b32b0707f0" />
+<p>I installed Active Directory on DC‑1 (Windows Server 2022) and promoted it to a Domain Controller by creating a new forest called mydomain.com.
+This established the domain structure and centralized authentication.
+After the server restarted, I logged in using the domain account mydomain.com\labUser, confirming that the domain was successfully created and functional.</p>

 <br>
 -2.2 - Created a Domain User within the Domain<br>